 This paper provides the technical advice from EFRAG TEG to the EFRAG Board, following EFRAG TEG's public discussion.
 The paper does not represent the official views of EFRAG or any individual member of the EFRAG Board.
 This paper is made available to enable the public to follow the EFRAG's due process.
 Tentative decisions are reported in EFRAG Update.
 EFRAG positions as approved by the EFRAG Board are published as comment letters, discussion or position papers or in any other form considered appropriate in the circumstances.

-EFRAG's Draft Letter to the European Commission Regarding Endorsement of IFRS 17 Insurance Contracts
+EFRAG's Final Letter to the European Commission Regarding Endorsement of IFRS 17 Insurance Contracts as amended in June 2020 xx March 2021

-John Berrigan

-Director General, Financial Stability, Financial Services and Capital Markets Union
+John Berrigan Director General, Financial Stability, Financial Services and Capital Markets Union European Commission 1049 Brussels

-European Commission

-1049 Brussels